-This summer, as the COVID-19 lockdown restrictions begin to ease, we at CVS Falkirk are focusing on recovery and how we can best support our Falkirk third sector going forward.
+As COVID-19 restrictions change, we at CVS Falkirk are focusing on recovery and how we can best support our Falkirk third sector going forward.
 “Review, Revive and Thrive” is a chance to evaluate and adapt as we plan how to make the “new normal” even better than what came before.

 (Image caption: against a green background, the words “Review, Revive and Thrive” in large black letters; underneath reads “How we can move forward together”, in smaller black letters, with the silhouette of a stylised black plant on the right.)